The Leaders of Tech4Good: Meet Let Kids Move Team

 Who Is Tamara Antonchyk?

 Tamara Antonchyk is a project coordinator and manager at Let Kids Move.
 She manages a team of 10 people, communicates with sponsors, experts, lawmakers, and the public.
 Although the initiative was not her idea initially, now she became a genuine patron of Let Kids Move.
-Today, we will be talking with her because she is the only person who knows simply everything about the past, present, and the future of this project.
+Today, we will be talking with her because she is the only person who knows simply everything about the past, present, and future of this project.

 What Is Let Kids Move?

 Let Kids Move is a social responsibility initiative, a pet project of KeenEthics.
-The idea of it is to improve physical health, mental well-being, and academic performance of school students by letting them change postures dynamically instead of sitting at their desks all the time.
+The idea of it is to improve the physical health, mental well-being, and academic performance of school students by letting them change postures dynamically instead of sitting at their desks all the time.
 The team engages in developing a universal desk, educating the public on the dangers of a sedentary lifestyle, and working with the Ministries to update the Ukrainian legislature accordingly.
 It is one of the first and few social responsibility projects in its field in Ukraine.

 How has the project idea appeared?
 Are there any similar initiatives abroad?